RetroCirce/HTS-Audio-Transformer/README.md

 Below is the updated README in English with added instructions for preparing the `htsat_esc_training.ipynb` file:

----

-# HTS-Audio-Transformer

-Installation is performed via Conda and Pip, and configuration is managed in the `config.py` file.

-> **Note:** This repository is a refactored version of [RetroCirce/HTS-Audio-Transformer](https://github.com/RetroCirce/HTS-Audio-Transformer) with a streamlined organization for easier installation and usage.

----

 ## Getting Started

----

 ### Quick Inference Script
 If you only want to start a quick inference setup for your audio, please refer to this script.
 Thanks [@allenhung1025](https://github.com/allenhung1025) for contribuing this.